Reduced basis methods for numerical room acoustic simulations with parametrized boundaries: Method description

-An appropriate choice of the free parameters is critical for accurate and efficient results.
+The choice of the free parameters $(\sigma, b)$ can compromise the final results.
 A suboptimal choice may lead to large deviations from the actual solution.
-Moreover, it may lead to a longer computational time if $N_s$ is not optimal.
-Note that $b$ is positive and $\sigma$ has to satisfy $\sigma > \sigma_0$, where $\sigma_0$ is the Laplace convergence abscissa, defined as the infimum of all numbers Re(s) so that (\ref{invers}) is integrable.
-Larger values of $b$ ensure a fast convergence.
-On the other hand, for larger time intervals, smaller values are preferable.
+Moreover, choosing larger values of $N_s$ than optimal, would avoid deviations but may lead to a longer computational time.
 There are different rules of thumb to find the optimum values for these parameters \cite{Piessens, Garbow}, but as discussed in \cite{Bigoni}, none of them are convenient for this particular case.
-Following the approach presented in \cite{Bigoni}, the parameters are chosen by fixing a given resolution $N_s$, a number of time steps $N_t$ and computing the solution for different parameter values that are in the end compared with an analytical solution or a high fidelity time solver solution \cite{SEM}.
+Following the approach presented in \cite{Bigoni}, the parameters are chosen by fixing a given resolution $N_s$, a number of time steps $N_t$ and computing the solution for different parameter values that are compared with an analytical solution or a high fidelity time solver solution \cite{SEM}.
 Hence

-where $p^*_i$ is the solution obtained with a time solver and $\hat{p}^*_i$ is the solution obtained by (\ref{ureco}).
-A way to determine the number of complex frequencies $N_s$ is to select the value that provides the same error obtained with the time solver.
-Once the parameters are chosen, the $N_s$ truncation of the Laguerre series can be evaluated recursively using, e.g., Clenshaw's algorithm \cite{Clenshaw}.
+where $\hat{p}^*_i(\boldsymbol{x},t)$ is the solution obtained with a time solver and $p^*_i(\boldsymbol{x},t)$ is the solution obtained by (\ref{ureco}).
+A way to determine the number of complex frequencies $N_s$ is to select the value that provides the same error as obtained with the time solver.
+Once the parameters are found for the FOM, they can be used also for the RBM.

-\section{Reduced order model}
+\subsection{Reduced Order Model}